plippe/blog/_posts/2018-03-01-strongly-typed-pancakes.md

 While this representation fixes the issue with ingredients, the units one remain.

-Units are split in quantities like mass, and volume.
+Units are split in quantities like mass and volume.
 Within the same quantity, converting one unit to another often only takes a multiplication.
 Cross quantity operations aren’t allowed.

 ```scala
 trait Quantity